-Breast Implant Replacement or Breast Implant Exchange Surgery in Melbourne, Australia
+Breast Implant Replacement or Revision Surgery in Melbourne, Australia

 - Do you want to change your implant type due to concerns about implant texturing?

-Breast Implant Replacement or Exchange Surgery, also called Breast Implant Revision Surgery is performed by Dr Craig Rubinstein, Specialist Plastic Surgeon in Melbourne.
+Breast implant replacement, also called breast implant revision surgery, is performed by Dr Craig Rubinstein, an experienced plastic surgeon in Melbourne.

 What is Breast Implant Replacement Surgery?

-- Only had augmentation without a breast lift, despite moderate skin laxity or severe skin ptosis
+- Only getting a breast augmentation without a breast lift (mastopexy), despite moderate skin laxity or severe skin ptosis.

-- Ignored post-op recovery & rest recommendations and had a sub-optimal outcome
+- Ignored post-op recovery & rest recommendations.
+And, as a result, had a sub-optimal outcome.

-- Didn’t attend recommended follow-up appointments or failed to wear support garments after surgery
+- And/or failed to wear support garments after surgery.

 There are a wide variety of reasons women seek breast implant exchange or revision surgery.